Definition and types of Human body in Ayurveda

-The focal point is that the three principles that handle the internal management and behaviour of the human body are Vata, Pitta and Kapha.
-The physical entity is an amalgamation of doshas, dhatus and malas.
+The focal point is that the three principles that handle the internal management and behavior of the human body are Vata, Pitta, and Kapha.
+The physical entity is an amalgamation of doshas, dhatus, and malas.
 One or two doshas governs the unique constitution predominantly to each individual in this universe.
 However, Ayurveda is the only science that depicts the definition of a physical entity uniquely.

 The bottom line is that every person’s ayurvedic constitution can majorly be either of these doshas or a unified condition of two doshas like Vata and Pitta, Kapha and Pitta or Vata and Kapha.

 Let’s go deep within these three doshas to know the actual definition of our existence on the earth.

 This dosha is responsible for governing the entire structure and lubrication within the mind and body.
 It is the holder of cells altogether and forms the muscle, bone, fat, and sinew.
 Kapha manages the weight, growth, and lubrication for the joints, lungs, and the formation of the whole seven tissues: nutritive fluids, blood, fat, muscles, bones, marrow, and reproductive tissues.
 It assists in boosting and guiding the excellent health and vitality of the immune system, which is the shield of the human body.
 But the vision of Kapha doshas can result in the arrival of health issues such as being overweight, oversleeping, and medical conditions such as diabetes, asthma, and depression also invade the functional system of the human body.